Jazz rout Trail Blazers for 23rd straight home victory

 Utah surged on offense in the third quarter when it erased a six-point deficit and built a double-digit lead while scoring 40 points on 57% shooting from the field.

+Defense keyed the surge.
+The Jazz held Portland to 19 points on 32% shooting in the quarter.
+They also had a 19-6 advantage on rebounds.

+“Our defense was the biggest thing,” Utah coach Quin Snyder said.
+“And our defensive rebounding in the third quarter really broke the game open.”

-The Jazz went on a 25-4 run over a six-minute stretch to take a 93-72 lead.
-Mitchell, Gobert and Ingles combined to make 10 free throws during that stretch.
+The Jazz went on a 25-4 run over a six-minute stretch to take a 93-72 lead with 30 seconds left in the third quarter.
+Mitchell, Gobert, and Ingles combined to make 10 free throws during that stretch.
 Ingles and Mitchell also combined to score or assist on seven baskets during the decisive run.

+“It’s almost like we got better throughout the game,” Gobert said.
+“Communication got better.
+Our aggressiveness got better.”

 Both teams struggled with generating consistent offense in the first half.
 Utah shot 41% from the field and Portland shot 43%.
 Each team finally settled into a rhythm late in the second quarter.